GrandSepha/hello-world/README.md

 Hello,

-Computer Science student at Brooklyn College; the greatest college here on Earth.
+I am a Computer Science student at Brooklyn College; the greatest college here on Earth.